 We shall refer to a pair $m = (m_1, m_2)$ of two emotional states for periods 1 and 2 as an emotional future.
 Caplin and Leahy think of emotional states as vectors in a Euclidian space.
-The parts may be intensities of emotions or similar variables which at least in principle permit physiological measurement.
-In their model the emotional states m_1 and m_2 for periods 1 and 2 are elements of two sets M1 and M2.
-In our version of the model, we also assume that M1 and M2 are compact (closed and bounded).
+The components may be intensities of emotions or similar variables which at least in principle permit physiological measurement.
+In their model the emotional states m_1 and m_2 for periods 1 and 2 are elements of two convex subsets M_1 and M_2 of a Euclidian space.
+In our version of the model, we also assume that M_1 and M_2 are compact (closed and bounded).
 The set of all $m = (m_1, m_2)$ is denoted by M. Obviously all emotional futures are elements of M. Caplin and Leahy assume that the decision maker has a complete and transitive preference order \geq over all probability distributions M.